fix8mt/conjure_enum/README.md

 # Introduction
 ## Supercharge Your C++ Enums with This Lightweight Reflection Library!

-Built on the shoulders of [magic_enum](https://github.com/Neargye/magic_enum), this library offers a streamlined and powerful way to add reflection capabilities to your C++ enums.
-We've meticulously optimized the core functionality, focusing on the features developers truly need while enhancing them for a more efficient and expressive experience.
+Based on the awesome work of [magic_enum](https://github.com/Neargye/magic_enum), this library offers a streamlined and powerful way to add reflection capabilities to your C++ enums.
+We've optimized the core functionality, focusing on the features developers truly need while enhancing them for a more efficient and expressive experience.

 ## Embrace the Future with C++20: